 On May 1, 2016, we completed our acquisition of the U.S. assets of ADI Strategies, Inc. ("ADI Strategies").
-Based in San Francisco, ADI Strategies is a leading enterprise performance management, risk management, and business intelligence firm focused on implementing the Oracle enterprise application suite.
+Based in San Francisco, California, ADI Strategies is a leading enterprise performance management, risk management, and business intelligence firm focused on implementing the Oracle enterprise application suite.
 The results of operations of ADI Strategies have been included in our consolidated financial statements and the results of operations of our Huron Business Advisory segment from the date of acquisition.
-We are also in the process of acquiring the international assets of ADI Strategies in Dubai and India, for which we expect to sign an agreement in the third quarter of 2016.
+We are also in the process of acquiring the international assets of ADI Strategies in Dubai and India, for which we currently expect to sign and close later in the fourth quarter of 2016 or early in 2017.